Looking to cool down on a sunny day with soft serve in Seattle?

 10. Many Bennies, Fremont

-This new spot in Fremont offers fresh fruit soft serve blended to order using local fruit from Washington—plus you can’t beat ice cream with googly eyes.
+This new spot in Fremont often has a line.
+Their fresh fruit soft serve is blended to order using local fruit from Washington—and then topped with googly eyes.
 Find them right outside of Seattle Bouldering Project.
-Their soft opening hours for 2025 are 4:00 to 9:00 p.m.
-Thursday through Sunday.
+Their soft opening hours for 2025 were just expanded: noon to 10:00 p.m.
+Tuesday through Sunday.
 You can follow them on Instagram for updates.

 📍 3535 Interlake Ave N